Board Games In Spanish For Families

 These board games in Spanish are the perfect way to make learning Spanish fun for bilingual families!
 Tips and tricks for how to convert almost any board game into a bilingual activity for kids!

-When bilingual parents talk about how their kids are rebelling against the home language (internal link), the very first thing I tell them to do is to pull out some board games and schedule time to play them each day as a family.
+When bilingual parents talk about how their kids are rebelling against the home language, the very first thing I tell them to do is to pull out some board games and schedule a time to play them each day as a family.

 Board games are full of vocabulary too- every game board is full of images, colors, and numbers used over and over again to play.
 This equals kids learning without even realizing it.